Last Updated on April 21, 2023

 This canine is a happy-go-lucky, versatile breed.

-Even novice owners will do well with this doggo, as long as you read up on proper grooming techniques and tips, as well as giving your Mini Bernedoodle enough exercise.
+Even novice owners will do well with this doggo, as long as you read up on proper grooming techniques and tips, as well as give your Mini Bernedoodle enough exercise.

 Did you know that dogs that shed less actually require more frequent grooming?